Alternative Amenity Programming for Your Community

-If your board is not yet ready or in the position to reactivate your building’s amenity spaces, you may want to consider creating virtual and alternative amenity programs for your residents.
-Virtual programing and events are the best option to both help keep residents engaged and uphold the strict social distancing requirements enforced in New York City.
-This easy and often low-cost alternative is also a useful tool for boards and owners to foster a sense of community within a building during these challenging times.
+If your board is not yet ready or in the position to reactivate or reopen your community's amenity spaces, you may want to consider creating virtual and alternative amenity programs for your residents.
+Virtual programing and events are the best option to help keep residents engaged and extend access to community members.
+This easy and often low-cost alternative is also a useful tool for boards and owners to foster a sense of community within your association.

 FirstService Residential works closely with LIVunLtd., a national leader in the design of amenity programming and concierge services, to help boards and owners identify programming and events that best suits their building.